mahikumawat121998/hugo-blog-app/content/my-sixth-post.md

 +++
-title = '📘 Understanding useEffect in React: Use Cases, Examples & Best Practices' date = 2023-11-22T16:55:24+01:00
-draft = false
-description = "React’s useEffect is one of the most powerful and essential hooks in the React ecosystem.
+title = 'Understanding useEffect in React: Use Cases, Examples & Best Practices' date = 2023-11-22T16:55:24+01:00 draft = false description = "React’s useEffect is one of the most powerful and essential hooks in the React ecosystem.
 Yet, it’s also one of the most misunderstood.
 Whether you're fetching data, manipulating the DOM, or syncing with external systems—useEffect is your go-to solution."